Should our solicitor be raising enquiries concerning flooding during the conveyancing in Bargoed.

 Notwithstanding that your previous Bargoed conveyancing solicitor is not around you can check your lease to see if it allows you to sublet the property.
 The accepted inference is that if the deeds are silent, subletting is permitted.
 There may be a precondition that you need to obtain consent via your landlord or some other party before subletting.
 This means that you cannot sublet without prior permission.
 Such consent must not not be unreasonably refused ore delayed.
 If the lease prohibits you from letting out the property you should ask your landlord for their consent.

-I bought a split level flat in Bargoed, conveyancing formalities finalised 4 years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Bargoed with a long lease are worth £190,000.
-The average or mid-range amount of ground rent is £45 invoiced every year.
-The lease ceases on 21st October 2080
+I bought a 1 bedroom flat in Bargoed, conveyancing was carried out half a dozen years ago.
+How much will my lease extension cost?
+Equivalent flats in Bargoed with a long lease are worth £179,000.
+The ground rent is £65 per annum.
+The lease ceases on 21st October 2076

-With 62 years remaining on your lease we estimate the premium for your lease extension to span between £17,100 and £19,800 plus plus your own and the landlord's "reasonable" professional fees.
+With 57 years unexpired we estimate the premium for your lease extension to span between £26,600 and £30,800 plus professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of detailed investigations.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.